The Elementary (2nd-6th Grade) Program at Eliot Chapel

 —Christian Schmidt (UU Minister)

-Religious Education (RE) activities for children and youth in 2nd-6th grade are held MOST Sundays beginning September 8, 2024 during the 9:45 am worship service, along with occasional intergenerational worship services.
+The 2026-27 Religious Education (RE) program for children and youth in 2nd-6th grade begins September 20, 2025 during the 9:45 am worship service.
+Activities take place MOST Sundays September-May during the 9:45 service, along with occasional intergenerational worship services.
 Religious Education gatherings include a mixture of indoor and outdoors activities pending the weather and selected activities.

-Children's Religious Education activities primarily focus on Unitarian Universalist identity, UU values & principles, and ways to explore and deepen our spirituality.
-Here’s a sample of some of the planned activities in the upcoming months and past activities we’ve enjoyed and look forward to offering again in the future.
+Children's Religious Education activities are led by rotating volunteer leaders and primarily focus on Unitarian Universalist shared values, identity, and ways to explore and deepen our spirituality.
+Here’s a sample of some of the planned activities in 2026-27 and past activities we’ve enjoyed and look forward to offering again in the future.

-• Activities from the UU Soul Matters Sharing Circle on a variety of spiritual themes and religious topics relevant to Unitarian Universalism.
-Curricula from the Unitarian Universalist Association’s Tapestry of Faith is also utilized periodically along with a variety of other curricula resources.
+- Activities from the UU Soul Matters Sharing Circle on a variety of monthly spiritual themes and religious topics relevant to Unitarian Universalism.

-• Periodic guest speakers from the congregation who share about various Eliot ministries and how their talents and interests impact their UU identity and values.
+- Periodic guest speakers from the congregation who share about various Eliot ministries and how their talents and interests impact their UU identity and values.
+Guest speaker sessions planned for the fall of 2026 include Values & Voting, UU & Science, Hanukkah, and Supporting Animal Welfare.